-The following topics are typically discussed at the support group meetings:
+The following topics are typically discussed at support group meetings:

-After the student has prepared the initial PhD plan when joining the PhD school, and subsequently twice a year, the support group will invite the student for a discussion about progress, plans, and potential problems.
+After the student has prepared the initial PhD plan, and subsequently twice a year, the support group will invite the student for a discussion about progress, plans, and potential problems.
 The adviser does not participate in these meetings.
-The support group representative from the PhD committee will take the initiative to the meetings, but the student is welcome to contact either member of the support group at any time.
+The support group representative from the PhD committee will take the initiative to the meetings and these will be coordinated with half-year evaluations within the PhD school system.
+Also, the student is welcome to contact either member of the support group at any time.

 The support groups have professional secrecy (tavshedspligt).
 Still, in situations where problems are discussed, for example related to the collaboration with the adviser, it may be natural that others are involved, of course only with your full consent, to be able to resolve the issue in question.
 The PhD committee meets regularly to follow up on more general problems and opportunities that are encountered at the biannual evaluations and support group meetings.

-It is important that the support group meetings are not thought of as a kind of exam like the qualifying exam but rather as opportunities to get feedback from CS researchers outside the student's own research group.
+It is important that the support group meetings are not thought of as a kind of exam but rather as opportunities to get feedback from geoscience researchers outside the student's own research group.

 All PhD students are encouraged to use their support groups actively, not only in connection with the half-yearly evaluations and in situations where problems arise, but also in case of questions about project planning and how to work as a productive PhD student in general.